hernantz/blog/content/de-normalize-with-firestore-subcollections-for-fun-and-profit.md

 Category: Programming
 Tags: database, firebase, denormalization

-Firestore (by Firebase) is a No-SQL JSON database (as a service) created with the premise of scaling horizontally, allowing concurrent updates to documents and even offline support for client apps, something traditional SQL backends cannot do without a good amount of optimization or thoughtful design.
+[Firestore][0] (by Firebase) is a No-SQL JSON database (as a service) created with the premise of scaling horizontally, allowing concurrent updates to documents and even offline support for client apps, something traditional SQL backends cannot do without a good amount of optimization or [thoughtful design][1].

 In this new world of No-SQL, some things you learned for SQL must be unlearned.
 One of the most important difference is that de-normalizing data is ok.